 Back in the days, whether it’s Valentine’s Day, a date night, OR just another normal Wednesday, Patson does go for dinners.
 He treats Grace to delicious and romantic meals.
 You see this guy?
 He is indeed the perfect husband material.

 The Zambian has made some decent money in football.
 Below is a photo of what we regard as his humble beginnings.
 The days he rode what looked like a used 2003 Toyota Camry XLE car.

 Becoming a Multi-Millionaire, Patson Daka now goes on private jets.
 Thou he is yet to own one like Paul Pogba and Neymar.
 We are not surprised to notice the fact that Patson read the book about Didier Drogba.

 The Wildlife Vacation Lifestyle:

 The Zambian Forward love to spend his monies on going to visit Lions.
-Patson and Grace prefers the African safari experience unlike another other continental wildlife destinations.
+Patson and Grace prefer the African safari experience, unlike other continental wildlife destinations.

-For these two, a proper vacation is not complete without having their favorite Lion Walk.
+For these two, a proper vacation is not complete without having their favourite Lion Walk.
 While on a particular walk, Patson and Grace did the unthinkable – HOLDING THE LION’S TAIL.